lewagon/dotfiles/04-Front-End/05-Javascript-and-jQuery/01-Age-In-Days/README.md

 Today is your first day of JavaScript.
 The goal here is for you to realize that it's a programming language, like Ruby.
 It has variables, functions, conditions, loops, etc.
 In this first exercise, we won't need the browser.
-Instead, we'll use the power of [Node.js](https://nodejs.org/en/) to execute somme JavaScript directly in our terminal.
+Instead, we'll use the power of [Node.js](https://nodejs.org/en/) to execute some JavaScript directly in our terminal.

 We'll start with a simple exercise that you should remember very fondly from Ruby week.
 It's your age... in... days! 😊